epsilonlabs/emf-rdf/RESOURCE.md

 * RDF namespace IRI = EPackage nsURI (including any trailing separator, such as `#` or `/`).
 * RDF namespace IRI = EPackage nsURI + "#".

-Namespaces for creating EMF models must be configured in the `.rdfres`.
+Namespaces for creating EMF models must be configured in the `.rdfres` (see  Default model namespace section below).
-At the moment, the same namespace URI is used for every object created by the resource.
+At the moment, the same namespace URI is used for every EObject created by the resource.

 ## .rdfres file format